ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-tagalog-llm-research.md

 Our majority language, Tagalog, is still low-resource even in the age of LLMs.
 Sometimes I feel a tinge of sadness when a research group releases a new multilingual LLM and Tagalog is not supported.[^1] You can't blame them&mdash; there's not a lot of readily-available Tagalog data.
-In fact, the largest Philippine language in terms of volume is Cebuano, not because of a dedicated group of Cebuano researchers but rather due to the proliferation of the [lsjbot](https://en.wikipedia.org/wiki/Lsjbot) in Cebuano Wikipedia.
+In fact, the largest Philippine language in terms of volume is Cebuano, not because of a dedicated group of Cebuano researchers but rather due to the proliferation of [lsjbot](https://en.wikipedia.org/wiki/Lsjbot) in Cebuano Wikipedia.
 One can even argue that the texts produced by lsjbot do not correspond to how Cebuano is used by actual speakers.
+There are still missing pieces ripe for research.

 This brings us to three actionable directions for Filipino NLP: (1) create resources that support LLM post-training, (2) build reliable benchmarks for Filipino, and (3) participate in grassroots research and annotation efforts.